ygpeng-xd/STMark/README.md

 ###### Maven configuration

 To set up the project, ensure that your `pom.xml` file includes the necessary dependencies.
 You can add the following dependencies in your `pom.xml`.
-If you do not intend to test modification attacks on text databases (which require synonym substitution), please remove the three marked dependencies in `pom.xml` ,delete the corresponding synonym-based alteration attack code, and then skip directly to the [Dataset Preparation](#dataset-preparation).